jessepav/lacygoill-wiki-backup/floating_point.md

 # What's the difference between a decimal point and a binary point?

 They stand for the same thing, but they're used in different contexts.
-The decimal point applies to a decimal number, while the binary point applies to a binary number.
+The decimal  point applies to a  decimal representation, while the  binary point applies to a binary representation.

 ##
 # How do you qualify the representation of a nonintegral real number